ccb-hms/ollama-at-HMS/README.md

 ## What is going on?

-Right now, there is a running job on our dedicated GPU node that runs [Ollama](https://github.com/ollama/ollama) - a popular and open-source Go project that runs and serves LLM models.
+Right now, there is a running job on our dedicated GPU node that runs [Ollama](https://github.com/ollama/ollama) - a popular and open-source service that runs and serves LLM models locally.
 We can therefore use this node as an endpoint for LLM applications:

 ```bash
 http://compute-gc-17-255.o2.rc.hms.harvard.edu:11434
 ```
-This is only accessible via the HMS network so you will need to connect directly to HMS internet or be on the VPN
+This is **only accessible via the HMS network** so you will need to connect directly to HMS internet or be on the VPN

 The endpoint has a RESTful API that can be queried using any language, including Python, JavaScript, Typescript, Go, Rust, and even R. Learn more about using the API in the **[API Documentation](./api.md)**.